 Library & Archives Canada: AVITUS Search: Database Background Genealogists and people interested in family history want access to a large amount of information.
+In order to meet these needs, Library and Archives Canada is making available online The Directory of Canadian Genealogical Resources - AVITUS that allows you to access databases, catalogues and Web sites regarding genealogical resources and collections all over Canada.
 Why AVITUS?
 The Latin word Avitus means "from ancestors", which today may be rendered as "ancestral".
 The Database The directory points to resources (institutions, online databases, etc.) but does not access their contents.
 The directory includes descriptions for: Institutions: family associations, libraries, university research centres, archives, museums, genealogical societies, historical societies.Information resources: databases, catalogues, PDF files, alphabetical lists, and pages of links that are available online.
 The directory contains resources that meet the following criteria: Search Screen

 Library & Archives Canada: Ancestors Search Databases Consult the online help page of each database to learn more about the records, the database and how to consult the records.
 Directory of Resources Births, Marriages and Deaths Census and Enumerations Immigration and Citizenship Land Military People Other Databases Published sources such as books and newspapers are catalogued in this database.
 ArchiviaNet Many archival records can be searched using this online research tool.
 CAIN [www.archivescanada.ca] The Canadian Archival Information Network (CAIN) provides access to holdings of more than 800 archival institutions across Canada.